NHOrus/srwq-compilation/episode-09.md

 And its the Soldifar, not the Ashcleef.

-Dammit, in all the excitment, I kinda forgot to mention what shape the Hippo was in.
+Dammit, in all the excitement, I kinda forgot to mention what shape the Hippo was in.

 It's not UNsalvagable, but it took hits to the Tesla hovercraft system and its main guns on the top of it.
 It would need several hours of maintenance to get it operational again, but Echidna told them it wasn't worth it, to just get everything ready to transfer to the Trilobite.